kdahlquist/DahlquistLab/data/Spring2026/Thesis/Table 12/README.md

 Page 41.

-__Table 12.__ Optimization parameters of DB1/DB2/DB5 compared to optimization parameters of the 3-gene, 4 edge networks.
+__Table 12.__ Optimization parameters of DB1, DB2, and DB5 compared to optimization parameters of the 3-gene, 4 edge networks.